SherG/cool-iron/blog/facebook-ads-roi.md

 It certainly takes more than one month of results to determine whether or not that Facebook marketer can consistently deliver quality leads.

-When it comes to evaluating Facebook ad marketers, do some research: educate yourself first and take time to verify what they've acheived for others.
+When it comes to evaluating Facebook ad marketers, research pays: verify what they've acheived for others.

 Not ready for Facebook ads?
 Consider <a href="/partnerships/">partnerships</a>.